elastic/ecs/CONTRIBUTING.md

 * Create a local branch to hold your changes.
   - Run `git checkout -b branch-name`, where `branch-name` is the name you want to give your local branch
 * Do your work.
   - Schema changes will be done in the `.yml` files under the `schemas` directory.
+Review the [Schema Files](#schema-files) section below.
-  - Generator scripts and other tooling resides in the `scripts` directory.
+  - Generator scripts and other tooling reside in the `scripts` directory.
   - Generated artifacts fall under the `generated` directory.
+  - Documentation files are located in the `docs` directory.
 * Run `make` to update generated files.
-  - Note that the README.md file is generated, and should not be edited directly.
-Source files are in the /docs directory.
 * If necessary, make sure tests pass.
-  - `make check`
+  - Run `make test`
   - Add tests for your changes, if necessary
 * Commit your changes locally.
   - Run `git commit -a -m "your message"`
 * Push your changes to your own github.com fork.
   - Run `git push --set-upstream origin branch-name`
   - In this command, `origin` is an alias that references your fork.
-* Request feedback and permission to merge your changes.
+* Request feedback about your changes.
   - Create a [Pull Request](https://help.github.com/articles/creating-a-pull-request/) against the ECS repo.
     - (Look for the `Compare & pull request` button on your branch in github.com.)
   - Wait for reviews on your PR.
   - Incorporate review comments and push updates if needed.
 * Thank you for your contribution!